Skip to content

 What classes can I take?

-Each school offers a course catalog that outlines classes that are to be taken in your major.
+For exchange programs, each partner school offers a course catalog that outlines classes that are to be taken in your major.
 Before studying abroad, you will be given a form to have the courses approved by your department.

 Can I get financial aid?